rppicomidi/pio_midi_uart_lib/README.md

 see if the interrupt handler has loaded any characters to the RX ring buffer.
 7. In your application main loop, add messages to send by calling `pio_midi_uart_write_tx_buffer()` and then call `pio_midi_uart_drain_tx_buffer()` to kick off a new transmission.

+# TODO and possible future features
+- Need to publish an example program that uses this library.
+- If there is a feature request for it, add an API to handle more MIDI TX than MIDI RX or vice versa.
+For example, you may only need one MIDI IN, but you need seven MIDI OUT.
+It should be possible, but it is much more work.